 Professional Licensure Disclosure

-Southwest Tech’s Associate Degree Radiography program is designed to prepare students to sit for the American Radiologic Technologist (ARRT) Examination.
+Southwest Tech’s Associate of Science Radiography program is designed to prepare students to sit for the American Registry of Radiologic Technologists (ARRT) examination.
 The program will admit students beginning in the Fall of 2024.
-The Southwest Tech Radiography Tech program is seeking accreditation with the Joint Review Committee on Education in Radiologic Technology (JR-CERT).
+The Southwest Tech Radiography program is seeking accreditation with the Joint Review Committee on Education in Radiologic Technology (JR-CERT).

 Licensure Information